Vitiligo At A Glance

 Anti-inflammatory creams: These include Vitamin D creams, Calcineurin inhibitors and anti-inflammatory corticosteroid creams.
 They all work by stopping the attack of your immune cells on pigment producing cells called melanocytes.
 A combination of creams works best.

 Narrowband phototherapy: This is medically prescribed phototherapy using light at 311 nm.
 Phototherapy has to be conducted at least twice a week to stimulate melanin in vitiligo patches.
-(Ideally 3-4 times per week gives optimal results)
+(Ideally 3-4 times per week gives optimal results).
+This treatment if fully covered under Medicare.

 Vitamin D supplementation: A recent article published in 2014 suggests the use of Vitamin D tablets for supplementation in patients with vitiligo.